 All written work needs to be turned in on Turnitin and should be submitted in word or pdf format.
 For the group project, only one submission to Turnitin is required, and names of all group members should be included in the submission.
-Late work is not accepted.
+Late work will not be accepted.